RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>34</sup> And Peter said unto him, Aeneas, Jesus Christ maketh thee whole: arise, and make thy bed.
 And he arose immediately.
 <sup>35</sup> And all that dwelt at Lydda and Saron saw him, and turned to the Lord.
 <sup>36</sup> Now there was at Joppa a certain disciple named Tabitha, which by interpretation is called Dorcas: this woman was full of good works and almsdeeds which she did.
-<sup>37</sup> And it came to pass in those days, that she was sick, and died: whom when they had washed , they laid [her] in an upper chamber.
+<sup>37</sup> And it came to pass in those days, that she was sick, and died: whom when they had washed, they laid [her] in an upper chamber.
-<sup>38</sup> And forasmuch as Lydda was nigh to Joppa, and the disciples had heard that Peter was there , they sent unto him two men, desiring [him] that he would not delay to come to them.
+<sup>38</sup> And forasmuch as Lydda was nigh to Joppa, and the disciples had heard that Peter was there, they sent unto him two men, desiring [him] that he would not delay to come to them.
 <sup>39</sup> Then Peter arose and went with them.
 When he was come, they brought him into the upper chamber: and all the widows stood by him weeping, and shewing the coats and garments which Dorcas made, while she was with them.
-<sup>40</sup> But Peter put them all forth, and kneeled down , and prayed; and turning [him] to the body said, Tabitha, arise.
+<sup>40</sup> But Peter put them all forth, and kneeled down, and prayed; and turning [him] to the body said, Tabitha, arise.
 And she opened her eyes: and when she saw Peter, she sat up.
 <sup>41</sup> And he gave her [his] hand, and lifted her up, and when he had called the saints and widows, presented her alive.
 <sup>42</sup> And it was known throughout all Joppa; and many believed in the Lord.
 <sup>43</sup> And it came to pass, that he tarried many days in Joppa with one Simon a tanner.
 ## Chapter 10

 <sup>1</sup>  There was a certain man in Caesarea called Cornelius, a centurion of the band called the Italian [band],
 <sup>2</sup> [A] devout [man], and one that feared God with all his house, which gave much alms to the people, and prayed to God alway.
 <sup>3</sup> He saw in a vision evidently about the ninth hour of the day an angel of God coming in to him, and saying unto him, Cornelius.
 <sup>4</sup> And when he looked on him, he was afraid, and said, What is it, Lord?
 And he said unto him, Thy prayers and thine alms are come up for a memorial before God.